dev-ricks/FleetOps-API/README.md

 - Operational Visibility → Actuator endpoints for health, readiness, and metrics.
 - Cloud-Ready → Dockerized with Compose for local infra; deployable to AWS ECS/EKS.
 - Testing Excellence → Unit, slice, integration, and security tests with JUnit 5, Mockito, and H2.

 ---

+## Service Scope

+- This repository contains a single Spring Boot service (not a multi-service deployment).
+- It follows microservice-friendly practices: stateless API, externalized configuration, containerized runtime, CI/CD, OpenAPI, and Actuator.
+- To evolve into a microservices architecture, split bounded contexts (Vehicles/Drivers/Inspections) into independently deployable services, adopt database-per-service and service discovery/API gateway, use async messaging where appropriate (e.g., Kafka), and add distributed observability.

+---